k3mist/tldr/README.md

         Clear the entire page cache.
   --debug string
-        Enables debug logging. (default "disable") --help
+        Enables debug logging. (default "disable")
+  -g, --get
+        If a tldr page is not cached attempt to retrieve it.
+  --help
         This usage output.
   -p, --platform string
         Platform of the desired tldr page.
   --platforms
         Display a list of available platforms.
+  -u, --update
+        Update the local page cache.
   --version
         Display the version number.
 ```